ehultee/ehultee.github.io/_portfolio/glacial_drought.md

 ## Collaborators
 Sloan Coats (University of Hawaii)

+## Publications
+Ultee, L. and Coats, S. (2020 <i>preprint</i>).
+'Glacial runoff buffers drought through the 21st century---but models disagree on the details.'
+Manuscript in revision; preprint available on ESSOAr, <a href='https://doi.org/10.1002/essoar.10502321.3'>doi:10.1002/essoar.10502321.3</a>

 ## Extensions
 Our first study found considerable inter-model spread.
 We hope to follow up on the structural uncertainty that creates that spread, and perhaps diagnose priority areas for improved land-ice parameterizations in Earth system models.

 What's more, we've assumed that liquid glacial runoff becomes immediately available in the basin.
 It would be great to extend our analysis in more detailed basin-scale studies, accounting for interactions between glaciers, regional hydroclimate, groundwater, and mountain wetlands.